UNAIDS chief says behavior of ex-staffer was 'unacceptable'

 “I want to assure you that I have taken appropriate action in this case, in line with UNAIDS’ firm commitment to zero-tolerance for any form of abusive conduct,” Byanyima wrote.
 She said she had been “frustrated by slow, cumbersome internal justice processes” at UNAIDS and was seeking better solutions.

-Brostrom first went public in 2018 with claims that Loures sexually assaulted her during a work trip, and two other women described similar encounters with Loures, who has repeatedly denied the charges.
+Brostrom first went public in 2018 with claims that Loures sexually assaulted her during a work trip, and two other women described similar encounters with Loures, who has called the charges “baseless.”
 Loures later stepped down from his position while previous UNAIDS chief Michel Sidibe left his post six months early.
-Loures had no immediate comment to Byanyima’s email.

 Edward Flaherty, Brostrom’s lawyer, said she had no comment on the latest UNAIDS email.
 Brostrom is currently appealing her dismissal from UNAIDS.